Do You Remember When We Were Storm Chasers?

 I can never seem to find enough.

-I want to feel the light pressure surround my body and allow my hair the freedom to flow as it may.
+I want to feel the light pressure surround my body, and allow my hair to flow

 I think I am looking for a respite from the gravity of the situation.